abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ```console
 cd ~/.jupyter/
 ```
-Then we will use visual editor (vi) to edit the file.
-Type:
+Then we will use any editor to edit the file.
+Here we are uisng visual editor(vi).Type:
 ```console
 vi jupyter_notebook_config.py
 ```